Your online reputation can change from good to bad in seconds.

 Be Pro-Active with Your “Brand”

 What she — and anyone — can do is be pro-active.
-Create personal profiles in all the social networks — Facebook, Google+, Twitter, LinkedIn, Pinterest, YouTube, Instagram, flickr, Picasa, etc. — with what you want people to know about you.
+Create personal profiles in all the social networks — Facebook, Twitter, LinkedIn, Pinterest, YouTube, Instagram, flickr, Picasa, etc. — with what you want people to know about you.
 Keep it positive, don’t brag too much.
 For a company, it would be business pages and profiles.
-(Related article: The Difference between Personal and Business pages in Social Media)
+(Related article: Keep Personal and Business Separate)

 Do a short video introduction of yourself and upload it to YouTube and write the transcript of the video in the description — Google picks up the text not the video content.